Apple Trees

 Water thoroughly and mulch (keep mulch away from trunk).

-4. Pollination Requirements
+4. Apple Pollination Compatibility Chart

 Apple trees are not self-pollinating, with few exceptions.